supercid/techdocs-wiki-tmp/SPA:-Basics.md

 ### Setting the customer

 On every page, the customer information _should_ be passed if the customer is logged in.
-If the customer isn't logged in, this but can be omitted.
+If the customer isn't logged in, this can be omitted.

 The customer information is primarily used for sending personalised triggered emails and for building multi-channel experiences.